vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 Quick Start Guide
 =================

 The quickest way to install and start experimenting with Educates is to install it on your local machine using a Kubernetes cluster created using Kind.
-To make this process easier, Educates provides a set of scripts you can use to create the cluster and deploy Educates.
+To make this process easier, Educates provides a command line tool called `educates` you can use to create a cluster and deploy Educates, as well as deploy and manage workshops under Educates.

 This local Educates environment is also the recommended setup for working on your own workshop content, as it provides you with a local image registry which can be used to hold both custom workshop base images and your published workshops.
 Together this provides a quick local workflow for iterating on changes to your workshop content, without needing to publish anything to third party sites.